Sunday, December 8, 2019

 The Johannes Sidler line has about 117 direct line ancestors including children who lived in Ottenbach.
 To give this perspective Johannes had 29 direct line ancestors in Ottenbach, 7 in Zurich, 1 in Knonau, 2 in Bickwel, 2 in Erienbach, 2 in Ettenhausen, and 1 in Birr.
 Why?

 In the 19th century it was rare for people to move from their home village.
-German expert genealogist, Larry Jensen, did a year long study in Germany and found only 7 percent changed locations from 1500 to 1900.
+German expert genealogist, Larry Jensen, did a year long study in Germany and found only 7 percent changed towns from 1500 to 1900.
 Why?
 Transportation was difficult because horses were expensive as stated.
 Most people traveled on foot and many stayed in their village most of their lives.
 Also once a person was born in a community the church was held responsible for the individual.
 If they moved away and got into debt their village took them back and worked out the problem.
 Even today in Switzerland a person's birth location is very important and citizens feel an allegiance to their village of origin.
 (Larry Jensen, 2019, genealogist)

 What church did Rudolf attend?